mavcyh/portfolio/src/content/post/wings-of-sustainability/index.md

 ### Highlight features
 - Automated feeding and watering system
 - Automated controls for a hygrostat and thermostat to optimise environmental conditions for reproduction and growth
-- Automated frass collection for use as fertiliser
+- Automated frass (insect waste) collection for use as fertiliser
 - Insect prepupae counter to prevent overcrowding in boxes, eliminating need to manually check boxes before transferring prepupae over
 - Dashboard for workers to monitor environmental conditions and check when it is time to harvest